alantanlc/blog/posts/liquibase/README.md

 ## Topics

 1. Never modify a changeSet that has already been executed
-1. Manually fixing checksum errors in database
+1. Resolving checksum errors
 1. Quick ways to resolve liquibase errors during local development
 1. Using `onFail="markRan"` and `onError="markRan"`
+1. Primary key contraint violation
 1. Use sequences over max

 ## Never modify a change set that has already been executed